mmoult/Classy-Compiler/docs/lang_guide.md

 else
 	ELSE
 ```
-where "CONDITION", "THEN", and "ELSE" are all values.
+where `CONDITION`, `THEN`, and `ELSE` are all values.

 There are different conditional brace styles, and Classy accommodates them.
-If the "THEN" or "ELSE" value occurs on the same line as the CONDITION, then there must be a semicolon to divide between the condition and the value.
+If the THEN or ELSE value occurs on the same line as the CONDITION, then there must be a semicolon to divide between the condition and the value.
 Consider the following program excerpts which set `threshold` to 0 if `num` is no greater than 5, or 1 otherwise:

 K&R:
 ```